-- CMAC is a modification of CBC-MAC - Compute keys k1 and k2 from shared key k. - Within the CBC processing - XOR complete blocks before encryption with k1 - XOR incomplete blocks before encryption with k2 - k is used for the block encryption - Output is the last encrypted block or the I most significant bits of the last block. - AES-CMAC is standardized by IETF as RFC 4493 and its truncated form in RFC 4494. - XCBC-MAC (e.g. found in TLS) is similar to CMAC but k1 and k2 are input to XCBC-MAC algorithm and not derived from k.
+- CMAC is a modification of CBC-MAC - Compute keys k1 and k2 from shared key k. - Within the CBC processing - XOR complete blocks before encryption with k1 - XOR incomplete blocks before encryption with k2 - k is used for the block encryption - Output is the last encrypted block or the I most significant bits of the last block. - AES-CMAC is standardized by IETF as RFC 4493 and its truncated form in RFC 4494. - XCBC-MAC (e.g. found in TLS) is a predecessor of CMAC where k1 and k2 are input to algorithm and not derived from k.